danragnar/doc-vectorize/README.md

 ## Notes

 - The vector store is saved as `vector_store.index` and `vector_store.index.metadata`.
-- Original documents are stored content-addressably in `stored_documents/` using SHA256 hashes with subdirectories (e.g., `ab/abc123.pdf`) for better organization.
+- Original documents are stored content-addressably in `stored_documents/` using SHA256 hashes with subdirectories (e.g., `ab/abc123.pdf`) for deduplication and organization.
-- Ingestion supports PDF and DOCX files.
+- Ingestion supports PDF and DOCX files, extracting text and metadata (creation/modification dates).
-- Embeddings are generated using the `paraphrase-multilingual-MiniLM-L12-v2` model, which supports multiple languages including Swedish.
+- Embeddings are generated using the `paraphrase-multilingual-MiniLM-L12-v2` model, supporting multiple languages including Swedish.
+- AI context includes source file names and dates for better attribution.
+- Search and chat support date filtering by document modification dates.
+- Ingestion appends to existing vector stores; re-ingest to update with new features.
 - For large document sets, ingestion may take time due to embedding generation.
 - The UI allows incremental ingestion by uploading files.

+## Troubleshooting

+- **PDF Ingestion Errors**: If PDFs lack metadata, dates may not be extracted—ingestion will continue without them.
+- **OpenAI Quota Issues**: Ensure your API key has credits; check [OpenAI Billing](https://platform.openai.com/account/billing).
+- **Large Files**: For very large document sets, consider batching ingestion or optimizing FAISS for append-only updates.